 Welcome to the website and forums of Southwest Florida Marine Aquarium Society!

-In 2014 we saw our membership grow to just under 200 members (a phenomenal community for our 8 year old club), which led to some fantastic turnouts at our meetings and events.
+We currently have over 200 members (a phenomenal community for our 9 year old club), with a fantastic variety of meetings and events.
 This year we are looking to continue our club's growth and bring even more fun activities and invite more world renowned guest speakers to our meetings.
 We strive to offer activities suited to hobbyists at every level and keep engaged discussions going about all aquarium, fish and reefing topics on our forums.

-Special events to mark on your calendar for this year are our 8th Annual Reef Conference May 15-16.
+Special events to mark on your calendar for this year are our Annual Frag Auction on April 16th and our 9th Annual Reef Conference on October 7th & 8th.

 Also, feel free to browse and post in our forums.
 These are open to all (registration is free), and are the heart and soul of the club, from here you will find out when our meetings are taking place, who is trading or selling equipment and livestock, and a whole lot of answers to questions you didn't know you had!
 These are a great learning and sharing resource, so don't be afraid to ask questions!